-As the fishery has species -specific management system, it has been scored under category C. Clauses C1.1 and C1.2 have passed.
-The assessment team recommend the approval of this by-product against the IFFO RS standard.
+As the fishery has species -specific management system, it has been scored under category C. Clauses C1.1 and C1.2 have passed therefore the assessment team recommend the approval as by-product under IFFO RS standard.

 Peer Review Comments